apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 To create a network with static routing, users need to navigate to Network -> Add Network -> Isolated, and

-- Choose a network offering with ROUTED mode
+- Choose a network offering with ROUTED mode and routing mode is Static
 - Specify the gateway and netmask (available for ROOT admin only)
 - OR, specify the cidrsize (available for all users)